The COVID-19 test includes a swab to the back of the nose and detects the presence of the virus that causes COVID-19.

 How Long Does It Take to Get My Test Results?

-You should receive nasal swab test results in two to three days.
-The fastest way to receive results is through MyNortonChart.
+Under normal circumstances, you should receive nasal swab test results in two to three days.* The fastest way to receive results is through MyNortonChart.

 How Will I Receive My Swab Test Results?